NinaRoehm/NinaRoehm/README.md

 - 👋 Hi, I’m @NinaRo,  a cognitive science master student
 - 👀 I’m interested in neuroscience, computational modeling, data science, fMRI, learning, memory, aging, reading and more!
 - 🌱 I’m currently learning how to use Git, how to program experiments, how to do simple statistics, data visualization, ...
-- 💞️ I’m looking to collaborate projects to learn more about research or data science.
+- 💞️ I’m looking to collaborate on projects to learn more about research or data science.
 - 📫 How to reach me @nina__r1 on Twitter (Personal blog: http://braindata-science.de/)

 <!---